 Our Board of Directors believes that our executive compensation program has been designed and executed to satisfy these objectives, and that our compensation program is worthy of stockholder support.
-In considering our executive compensation program for fiscal 2020, we believe it is important to view the Compensation Committee's decision-making against the backdrop of both our overall corporate governance and our fiscal 2020 business and financial performance.
+In considering our executive compensation program for fiscal 2021, we believe it is important to view the Compensation Committee's decision-making against the backdrop of both our overall corporate governance and our fiscal 2021 business and financial performance

 We have deliberately structured our core compensation principles and practices to align executive compensation with the interests of our stockholders and to avoid certain compensation practices that do not serve our stockholders' interests.
 We continue to evaluate and modify these principles and practices as necessary in order to achieve these objectives.
-In this regard, we believe that stockholders should consider the "Compensation Discussion and Analysis" above, and in particular the "Decision-Making Framework - Executive Compensation Best Practices" therein.
+In this regard, we believe that stockholders should consider the \Compensation Discussion and Analysis" above, and in particular the "Decision-Making Framework - Executive Compensation Best Practices" therein.

-The compensation-related decisions for fiscal 2020 were made in December 2019, following our outstanding business and financial performance in fiscal 2019 and prior to the onset of the global COVID-19 pandemic.
-Although our sales orders and revenue were negatively impacted by COVID-19 due to slowdowns in customer spending and business velocity in the second half of fiscal 2020, our profitability increased as a result of higher gross margins and lower operating expense due to resulting business dynamics.
-Against this backdrop, the Compensation Committee determined not to make any adjustments to the fiscal 2020 objectives or payouts for the NEOs under the incentive compensation programs.

-We believe our overall fiscal 2020 executive compensation was reasonable and appropriate in light of Ciena's business and financial performance, which is described more fully in the "Proxy Statement Summary" above.
+The compensation-related decisions for fiscal 2021 were made in December 2020, in the midst of the COVID-19 pandemic.
+Due to existing alignment with market positioning, and in light of ongoing macro and industry conditions and uncertainties relating to the COVID-19 pandemic, the Compensation Committee determined not to increase base salaries, target cash incentives, or target delivered values of annual equity awards for our CEO or other NEOs.
+We believe our overall fiscal 2021 executive compensation was reasonable and appropriate in light of Ciena's business and financial performance, which is described more fully in the "Proxy Statement Summary" above.